I always have at least one writing project in progress, so keep an eye on this page to see what’s coming next!

 Jane Austen didn’t only write novels.
 She also wrote prayers, poems, and entertaining letters, many of which have survived to this day.
 Curious about her spiritual side, I took a closer look at her three preserved prayers, and there I found a wealth of inspiration for this project.

 No one knows how many eloquent prayers the authoress may have composed in her lifetime.
 We have only thee rather lengthy examples remaining to us.
-But each line of each one is a mini pray in itself, I realized, worthy of pausing for further reflection.
+But each line of each one is a mini prayer in itself, I realized, worthy of pausing for further reflection.

 So that’s what I’ve done for this devotional.
 I have broken down Jane Austen’s prayers into fifty individual petitions, allowing each one to inspire a separate meditation.
 Every segment uses characters and situations from her novels as illustrations, and is followed up by prayer and praise.